External Wall Systems (EWS)

 We are able to provide lenders with alternative documents such as the Fire Risk Assessment and details of the material used in the external wall system to evidence that the block is safe.
 Please contact us if you need this.

-Isn’t it a legal requirement to provide an EWS1 form?
+Isn't It a Legal Requirement to Provide an EWS1 Form?

 Whilst we do carry out inspections of the external wall systems and will carry out further intrusive investigations if we identify a need, this is not the same as an EWS1 form and we are unable to provide EWS1 forms due to sector demand.